mozilla-releng/releasewarrior-2.0/docs/mergeduty/howto.md

 NB: it is expected that the two stub products have a win and win64 location which both point to the same location.
 We don't have a win64 stub installer, instead the mislabeled 32bit stub selects the correct full installer at runtime.

 ### Trim bouncer's Check Now list

+:warning: this may not be required now that we removed sentry.
+Confirm with nthomas [More details](https://github.com/mozilla-releng/releasewarrior-2.0/pull/74#discussion_r171249691)

 1. Once per release cycle we should stop checking old releases to see if they're present
 1. Visit the [list of check now enabled products](https://bounceradmin.mozilla.com/admin/mirror/product/?all=&checknow__exact=1)